Brightest Bike Lights! 8 Best Night Cycle Headlights in 2026

 From 199 USD

-They feature radar that can detect approaching cars and alert the rider through the handlebar-mounted display or a compatible Edge cycling computer.
+They feature radar that detects approaching cars and alerts the rider via the handlebar-mounted display or a compatible Edge cycling computer.

 Specifications: